iterate-ch/backblaze-b2-java-api/README.md

 # Just looking for a GUI?

-We thoroughly recommend either [cyberduck](https://cyberduck.io/) or [mountainduck](https://mountainduck.io/) which includes this code for the awesome BackBlaze storage service.
+We thoroughly recommend either [Cyberduck](https://cyberduck.io/) or [Mountain Duck](https://mountainduck.io/) which includes this code for the awesome BackBlaze storage service.

 <a name="documentr_heading_2"></a>